-BioTek’s instrumentation and software together create the unique Augmented Microscopy experience; the integration and automation of all steps from image capture to publication-ready data.
-There’s no need for other software – Gen5 does it all.
+Agilent BioTek instrumentation and software create the unique augmented microscopy experience with the integration and automation of all steps from image capture to publication-ready data.
+There is no need for other software as the Agilent BioTek Gen5 does it all quickly and simply:

 Images are automatically captured: end point, time-lapse, montage, z-stack

 Automated processing, including background flattening and deconvolution, optimizes images for downstream analysis